Almost A Century of Fun: A Brief History of Pond Skimming

 Mammoth’s iconic pond-skim party. | Image: Mammoth Mountain Facebook

-For many years, spring skiing has brought forth sunshine and smiles, bikinis and bathing suits, and most famously, the pond skim.
-People have been using skis or variations of skis dating thousands of years back for transportation, hunting, and recreation.
-The concept of water skiing and skimboarding came to fruition in the early 1920s.
-So when did these all get merged together?
+Throughout history, spring skiing has brought forth sunshine and smiles, bikinis and bathing suits, and most famously, the pond skim.
+People have been using skis or variations of skis for thousands of years for transportation, hunting, and recreation.
+The concept of water skiing and skimboarding took shape in the early 1920s.
+So, when did all of these get merged together?

-Legend has it that back in 1928, two friends, Cliff White and Cyril Paris, were spring-skiing near Banff, Canada when they came across small, natural pools and streams of snowmelt.
-Presumably allured by the pristine, fresh blue water’s beauty and tempted to one-up each other, they decided to send it.
+Legend has it that back in 1928, two friends, Cliff White and Cyril Paris, were spring-skiing near Banff, Canada, when they came across small, natural pools and streams of snowmelt.
+Presumably allured by the beauty of the pristine, fresh blue water and tempted to one-up each other, they decided to send it.
 It is said that only one of the two friends crossed the water successfully, the other receiving cold, wet boots and gear.

-However, they were both successful in starting a trend that has progressively become more and more elaborate and entertaining over the years.
+However, they both successfully started a trend that has become increasingly elaborate and entertaining over the years.
 Almost a century later and close to the original pond skim, Banff Sunshine Village celebrated its ‘95thish Annual Slush Cup’ to cap off the May 22, 2023 season.

 Fast forward a few decades from when it all began to the late 1940s and early 1950s at Mt.
 Baker in Washington.
 Famous for the Mt.
 Baker Slush Cup and Warren Miller’s many films encapsulating the shenanigans that ensued, this is said to be where the real pond skimming party movement began.
 Terminal Lake soaked hundreds of ambitious skimmers and provided dozens of years of memories before coming to a halt in the early 80s.
 ‘Cowboy’ Wade Wiltse, a 1970s slush cup attendee, with the help of filmmakers Michael Dryland and Wil Drake, rallied and successfully brought the event back in the mid-2000s.